4chan/4chan-API/README.md

 Questions?
 Please e-mail [api@4chan.org](mailto:api@4chan.org).

-*This guide was last updated January 4, 2013.*
+*This guide was last updated January 29th, 2013.*

 ### API Rules ###

 1. Do not make more than one request per second.
 2. Thread updating should be set to a minimum of 10 seconds, preferably higher.
-3. Use If-Modified-Since when doing your requests.
+3. Use `If-Modified-Since` when doing your requests.
 4. Make API requests using the same protocol as the app.
 Only use SSL when a user is accessing your app over HTTPS.
 5. More to come later...